 If you’re dreaming of a lazy afternoon, a cool blue lake and lots of room to roam, you’ll find it in Wisconsin.
-Some of the best boating lakes in the Midwest are located here, including Rhinelander’s Lake George (pictured).
-Here are a few more of the very best Dairy State lakes to explore this summer.
+Some of the best boating lakes in the Midwest are located here—here are a a few of the very best Dairy State lakes to explore this summer.

 This 138,000-acre lake is the largest inland lake in the state.
 No other body of water offers so much open water.
 The lake is approximately 30 miles long and 10 miles across, providing boaters with an opportunity to really open up the throttle.
 Conveniently located at the center of the western shore, Oshkosh is the perfect place to launch your Lake Winnebago expedition.